MA Human Resource Management with Advanced Research

 - Industry Connections: You will have opportunity to attend school networking events to interact with our business partners.

-The MA Human Resource Management is accredited by the Chartered Institute of Personnel and Development (CIPD) approved centre.
+This MA Human Resource Management degree is accredited by the Chartered Institute of Personnel and Development (CIPD).

 Upgrading to Chartered Membership enables you to use the designated letters CMCIPD further enhancing your employability.